Public Health System

 Andalucia's Living Will registry was created at the end of 2003 in order to ensure patients wishes regarding medical procedures are respected in situations where they are unable to make or express… More →

 At the beginning of 2007 the Andalucian Regional Health services began to offer a special interpreter service via mobile telephone.
 The service works by providing administrative staff and doctors… More →

 You do have the right to choose your doctor as well as a paediatrician for children under seven.
 For children aged seven to fourteen parents can either opt for a paediatrician or a GP.
 Choosing a… More →

-The National Institute of Social Security (better known to everyone as the INSS) is the body that recognizes the right to Social Security Health Care.
-They have a network of offices throughout… More →
+The National Institute of Social Security or branded as 'Seguredad Social' (used known to everyone as the INSS) is the state body that administers Social Security Health Care and state… More →

 Every year in Spain around 8,000 people see their lives improved thanks to a very efficient and effective organ donor programme.
 There is a national organ transplant coordination centre, but alot… More →